WRITE A REVIEW

 The Pretika was a perfect (and inexpensive) addition to my daily skincare regimen (Basis sensitive facial bar + Solvere BP gel + Olay daily moisturizer) and has really helped to exfoliate my skin and give it a brighter overall appearance.
 I only give it a 4 because it's a bit bulky to tote around and I am a frequent traveler.

+I've never tried the Clarisonic, but it seems like most of the praise for it over other sonic brushes stems from the "feel" of the brush.
+I don't mind really how it "feels" as long as my skin ends up clean.
+So, I chose the Pretika earlier this year and for 2 reasons: 1) both Clarisonic and Pretika use sonic frequency but Pretika costs much less, and 2) Pretika has microfiber bristles and microfiber does an excellent job of cleaning all on its own.
 I'm happy with the Pretika, but Clarisonic keeps coming out with new versions in different colors, and I considered getting the Mia, hence my further comparisons.
 I found out from reading these comments that Pretika has sent out complimentary brush heads that are much softer, so I emailed the company and they sent one to me.
 It is definitely much softer and I almost worry it's not cleaning as well since it doesn't feel like bristles on my face at all.
 But again, as long as it's doing the job I don't mind how it feels.
 I think the best way to know definitely if Pretika is a good dupe is to do a side by side comparison with Clarisonic using fluorescent make-up, and taking before/after pictures.
 But for now, I don't see a good enough reason to invest in the Clarisonic and Pretika seems to me to be a good dupe.